jhaaseyy/code_roc2_git_repository/README.md

 ## Getting Started

 ### First Time Git Users: Configure your computer for GIT
+(This is primarily for Jennifer to manage the repository on the lab computers)
 1. Open Terminal and Install Git
 ```
 $ sudo apt-get install git